User login

 “By installing a piece of code on to a site user’s computer, they enable websites to remember consumers and their online preferences, such as login details, surfing history and buying habits.
 Generally, they are beneficial — without them, online shopping would be much harder,” he points out.

-Mackintosh advises any website owner to carry out an audit to assess what web cookies are used, what purpose they serve and how intrusive they are.
+Mackintosh advises website owners to carry out an audit to assess what web cookies are used, what purpose they serve and how intrusive they are.

-“Crucially, [the new law] states that consent must only be sought if personal data is being stored about a consumer,” he explains.
+“Crucially, the law states that consent must only be sought if personal data is being stored about a consumer,” he explains.

 “If cookies are used purely to manage the transaction process, by remembering what is in the consumer’s basket, for instance, they are deemed ‘strictly necessary’ and consent is not required.”